Installation

 _images/rd_000_focus.png

-Fig. 11 Focus and aperture rings on the rc_randomdot White
+Fig. 11 Focus and aperture ring on the rc_randomdot White

-At this point, slightly open the aperture again to find a suitable compromise.
-Retighten the small Phillips screws on the focus and aperture rings to lock them in place and replace the protective lens cap to restore the IP54 rating and EMC compatibility of the projector.
+In the end, lightly tighten the aperture ring screws again and replace the protective lens cap to restore the IP54 rating and EMC compatibility of the projector.